-Willow and Wolf Ranch is located in Livermore, CA conveniently near Danville, Pleasanton, San Ramon, Oakland, and Blackhawk.
+Willow and Wolf Ranch is a private horse boarding and training facility located in Livermore, CA conveniently near Danville, Pleasanton, San Ramon, Castro Valley, Oakland, and Blackhawk.
 Formerly operated as Diamond Hills Equestrian Center as of November 2018 it is now under new ownership and named Willow and Wolf Ranch.

 If you are interested in becoming a part of our private training barn please contact us to learn about current openings to our program(s).

 Shared Paddock + Pasture $950/mo

 Full Care Package $1,050/mo+

 "To be able to design helpful methods, we have to have profound knowledge.
 We have to study the horse's anatomy and biomechanics so that we can decide which part of the system needs strengthening.
 This leads to the design of movements and exercises which we feel confident will have the desired effect, so that they will compel the horse to activate his muscular system, in the relevant areas." - The Baron Hans Von Blixen Finecke"

 Rider's recognition of himself in space: Rider's bio-mechanics; rider's ability to identify and separate the use of different muscle groups; rider's ability to influence the horse (positively or negatively), riders direction of force.